nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ### Operating System Packages

-If you are using any of the operating systems listed, you can install Nicotine+ from the package manager.
+If you are using any of the operating systems listed, you can install Nicotine+ using the package manager.

 | Operating System                                                                        | Package Name        |
 |-----------------------------------------------------------------------------------------|---------------------|